-Candidates for the degree of Juris Doctor (J.D.) are required to complete at least 86 semester hours of credit, including all first-year required courses and Professional Responsibility, and fulfill the Upperclass Writing Requirement.
-Beginning with the Fall 2008 incoming class, at least one upper class skills course is required.
-The degree is awarded upon recommendation by the faculty of the law school.
-Eligibility for the degree requires compliance with all rules and regulations, which are set out in the Student Regulations Handbook provided to each student at the beginning of the academic year.
-For students' general guidance, however, the requirements to obtain the Juris Doctor degree are summarized here.
+The Juris Doctor (J.D.) degree is awarded upon recommendation by the faculty of the law school.
+Eligibility for the degree requires compliance with all rules and regulations, which are set out in the Student Handbook available to students through our online portal, BLSConnect.
+For general guidance, however, the J.D. degree requirements are summarized here.

 To graduate with the J.D. degree in 2015, students must complete at least 86 credits.
 To graduate with the J.D. degree in 2016 or thereafter, students must complete at least 85 credits.
 Please note that minimum and maximum credit loads per semester will apply to spread this credit load across a student’s course of study.